htcooper/htcooper.github.io/docs/mj.md

 introduction: |

     This is a side project that I've been working on for a little while.
-I'm finishing it up as part of buildspace nights & weekends season 5.
+I'm finishing it up as part of [buildspace nights & weekends season 5](https://buildspace.so/){:target="_blank"}.
 I'll be updating this page as I work through it - **everything below is subject to change**.

     ---
     ## Background